rtgodwin/rtgodwin.github.io/_docs/7010assign1ans.md

 7. Verify that the regression line (it is actually a 2-dimensional "plane") passes through the sample mean of the data.

+    ---
+    We need to evaluate the fitted model at the sample means of the data.
+That is, we get a LS prediction by "plugging" in the means for the $X$ variables into the estimated equation.
+That predicted value is equal to the mean of the $y$ variable:
+    $$\bar{quantity} = b_0 + b_1 \times \bar{price} + b_2 \times \bar{bad.weather}$$

+    There are a few ways to accomplish this in R, but here is one:
+    ```r
+    mod$coefficients %*% c(1, mean(mydata$price, mean(mydata$bad.weather))
+    mean(mydata$quantity)
+    ```

-8. Verify that the fitted values and residuals are invariant to a non-singular linear transformation.
+9. Verify that the fitted values and residuals are invariant to a non-singular linear transformation.

+    ---
+    Multiply any variable by a constant, or add any constant to a variable, and check to see that the residuals and predictions remain the same:
+    ```r

-9. Use the Frisch-Waugh-Lovell theorem and partial regression to get the LS estimate for just one of the $\beta$.
+11. Use the Frisch-Waugh-Lovell theorem and partial regression to get
+    the LS estimate for just one of the $\beta$.

     Recall that the FWL theorem suggests that, for the model: